-If you are looking for some filling material to fill a hole, stabilize some boggy ground or prepare an area for a concrete slab or pavers then there is a complete range of filling products to choose from, sourced from a wide range of quarries and plants in South East Queensland.
-As with all bulk materials at Centenary Landscaping Supplies, the filling and compacting materials are available on site at Darra and can be bought in any amount that suits your project … from one shovel full, a trailer full or a few truck loads that can be delivered to your job site at an agreed time 7 days a week.
+If you are looking for some filling material to fill a hole, stabilize some boggy ground or prepare an area for a concrete slab or pavers, Centenary Landscaping Supplies has a complete range to choose from.
+These products are sourced from a wide variety of quarries and plants in South East Queensland and as with all bulk materials, they are available on site at Darra and can be purchased by the shovel to truck load.
 To confirm the quantity you need, give the Office a call on 3373 4990 and we will be able to help work out the filling & compacting materials volume required.

 Here is one of the most versatile filling products we have.
 It is basically a crushed blue/grey rock around 20mm in size with smaller sized rock particles right down to “fines” mixed in.
-This blend of sizes enables this product to be compacted down extremely hard and it’s the “fines” that help “bind” the rock together giving a firm stable surface to work with.
-So for a boggy driveway that needs stabilizing, to preparing a hard surface to lay your pavers on, this is an ideal product to use.
+This blend of sizes enables the product to be compacted down hard.
+So for a boggy driveway that needs stabilizing or for preparing a hard surface to lay your pavers on, this is the ideal product.

-Two final notes about the use of roadbase: firstly, remember that when it is compacted it will reduce in volume, for example, if you compact a 100mm layer it will reduce to between 75-80mm; secondly, to get the best compaction possible, make sure that the material is wet, as this helps all the “fines” bind tightly with the larger stones ….. just what you want.
+Two final notes about the use of roadbase: Firstly, when it is compacted it will reduce in volume, for example, if you compact a 100mm layer it will reduce to between 75-80mm; secondly, to get the best compaction possible, make sure that the material is wet, as this helps all the “fines” bind tightly with the larger stones.

 Recycled Concrete Products

-Of recent times, old concrete is being recycled and used to manufacture a whole range of filling products that include a manufactured roadbase and a manufactured crusher dust.
-These filling products may well not have the strength of their natural counterparts, or the same compactability, but they are definitely more economical filling and compacting materials.
+Of recent times, old concrete is being recycled and used to manufacture a whole range of filling products that include a manufactured Roadbase, Crusher dust and drainage gravels.
+These filling products do not have the strength of their natural counterparts, or the same compactibility but are definitely a more economical filling and compacting option.